rebeccanayala/rebeccanayala/README.md

 # Hello! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

 Graduated in Advertising, with a postgraduate degree in Digital Marketing, currently pursuing a degree in Analysis and Systems Development while exploring Full Stack Java development.
-Always seeking continuous learning 🔍
+Today, I work in the IT field.

-Open to collaborations and always available for discussions on coding, projects and more.
+Always seeking continuous learning and open to collaborations, and always available for discussions on coding, projects and more.

 Let's create something amazing together! 🚀